Degree Requirements

 General Education Requirements

-A Major is a planned sequence of a minimum of 30 credits in one discipline; various options are available with departmental consent, and electives may be utilized to enhance the basic requirements.
-Some majors have designated up to three courses in the major that also fulfill general education requirements (LEP).
+A major is a planned sequence of at least 30 credits in one discipline; various options are available with departmental consent, and electives may be utilized to enhance the basic requirements.
+Some majors have designated up to three courses in the major that also fulfill general education requirements.
+A concentration is a required set of courses within a major that define a specific area of study.

 Cognate